By Mark Samuel –

 Take time to surface the concerns associated with moving into the unknown of achieving breakthrough results.
 Remember, the skeptics don’t know that their concerns will manifest even though they will argue as if it’s a fact.
 Meanwhile, the optimists don’t know that those concerns won’t surface.
 So together, create a “Recovery Plan” in case the concern does show up.
 This could be a contingency plan or a simple adjustment to the original plan.
 It could even be a plan to stop and get everyone together to collaborate on a solution given any new problematic conditions.
 Either way, you have alignment on moving forward with a safety valve for addressing concerns and fears rather than being blocked by them.

-3. Trade in the Vulnerability of Unpredictability for Commitment to Your Picture of Success
+3. Trade in the Fear of the Unknown for Commitment to Your Picture of Success

 In past models of leadership, a leader’s credibility was based on the trust created by predictable goals and results due to past performance.
 Leaders had to know everything to be the number one authority when making decisions and establishing future plans.
 However, when pioneering the plains of achieving breakthrough results, you can’t predict the future because it isn’t solely based on the past.